voussoir/voussoir.net/voussoir.net/writing/advertixing/advertixing.md

 > -- Banksy

 We've talked about the media industry competing to reach more eyeballs, and much of this competition takes place in public.
 "Visit Farmer John's farm" doesn't cut it.
 Advertisements must get bigger, brighter, flashier, and more animated all the time in order for advertisers to continue out-competing each other.
-You may have noticed how many advertisements show people dancing these days, because watching people dance is naturally hypnotic.
+You may have noticed how many advertisements show people dancing, because watching people dance is naturally hypnotic.
 Roadside billboards, in all their awful 672 square foot glory, have been electrified so they can show a rotation of animated advertisements instead of a single static photo, and they can be bright enough to signal incoming spacecraft.

 [![](billboard.jpg)](https://www.reddit.com/r/LosAngeles/comments/m4o2v4 "Does anyone know what that insanely bright billboard just outside of downtown LA is all about?")